gustavozonta/gustavozonta/README.md

 ## About Me!

-  Currently studying towards Fullstack Development.
-Strong cultural awareness, multilingual skills and a global mindset gained through a unique mix of international experience.
-True digital native, receptive to new and emerging trends and technologies in front-end development.
+I am currently pursuing Fullstack Development and have developed a strong cultural awareness through a diverse range of international experiences.
+With my multilingual skills and global mindset, I am equipped to work with people from all over the world.
+As a true digital native, I am always receptive to the latest trends and emerging technologies in front-end development, and am excited to use my skills to build innovative and user-friendly digital experiences.

 <br>

 ## Programming Languages